 If babies and young children are baptised, parents and godparents make the promises for them.
 When they are older, they can re-affirm these promises for themselves in a Confirmation service, where the Bishop lays his hands on their head, praying that God will confirm them in the faith.
 People do not usually receive Holy Communion at All Saints’ until they have been confirmed or baptised when they are older.

 There is more information on our Baptism page.
 If you would like to discuss Baptism or Confirmation further, please contact Revd Susan Iskander, 01245 356720, email@example.com.

-From time to time, All Saints’ invites people to join Discovery groups, where we discuss the Christian faith in a friendly, social environment, often with refreshments or a meal.
-The groups meet weekly for about eight weeks and are open to everyone, including those with no previous knowledge or experience, and those wanting to explore the faith in more depth.
+From time to time, All Saints’ invites people to join Discovery groups, where we discuss the Christian faith in a friendly, social environment.
+The groups meet weekly for four weeks and are open to everyone, including those with no previous knowledge or experience, and those wanting to explore the faith in more depth.
 Discovery groups are also used by All Saints’ to prepare people for Confirmation.
-For more information please contact Revd Susan Iskander, 01245 356720, email@example.com, or Roger McFarland, 01245 263112, firstname.lastname@example.org.
+For more information please contact Revd Susan Iskander, 01245 356720, firstname.lastname@example.org, or Roger McFarland, 01245 263112, email@example.com.

 Handouts for the Discovery group discussions explain some important parts of the Christian faith, and you can download them from this page.